Which type of reaction involves the addition of a nucleophile to ... | Channels for Pearson+

 Identify the functional group involved in the reaction.
 In this case, it is a carbonyl group, which is characterized by a carbon atom double-bonded to an oxygen atom (C=O).

-Understand the role of the nucleophile in the reaction.
-A nucleophile is a species that donates an electron pair to form a chemical bond.
-In this context, it will attack the electrophilic carbon in the carbonyl group.
+Understand the role of a nucleophile in organic reactions.
+A nucleophile is a species that donates an electron pair to an electrophile to form a chemical bond.

-Recognize the type of reaction.
-Nucleophilic addition involves the nucleophile adding to the carbonyl carbon, breaking the double bond and forming a new single bond, resulting in an alkoxide intermediate.
+Recognize that in a nucleophilic addition reaction, the nucleophile attacks the electrophilic carbon atom of the carbonyl group, breaking the pi bond of the C=O and forming a new sigma bond.

-Consider the final product of the reaction.
-The alkoxide intermediate is typically protonated to form an alcohol, which is the characteristic product of nucleophilic addition to a carbonyl group.
+After the nucleophile adds to the carbonyl carbon, the oxygen atom typically gains a negative charge, which can be stabilized by protonation, resulting in the formation of an alcohol.

-Differentiate this reaction from other types such as nucleophilic substitution, elimination, and electrophilic addition, which involve different mechanisms and outcomes.
-Nucleophilic addition specifically results in the formation of an alcohol from a carbonyl compound.
+Differentiate this reaction from other types such as electrophilic addition, nucleophilic substitution, and elimination reactions, which involve different mechanisms and outcomes.

 Watch next